-The first edition of Independent Pages took place from 21st to 24th June 2018, during FILAF.
-Occupying the ancient Maison Quinta in the heart of Perpignan, Independent Pages is dedicated to celebrating editorial projects on a human scale and engaged, through workshops, exhibitions and meetings.
+The first edition of Independent Pages took place from the 21st to 24th of June 2018, during the FILAF festival.
+Occupying the ancient Maison Quinta in the heart of Perpignan, Independent Pages is dedicated to the celebration of editorial projects on a human scale and engaged, through workshops, exhibitions and meetings.
 Independent Pages makes it possible to enter the world of publishers and projects characterized by their youth, their willingness to experiment and the modest means they employ.
 By visiting Independent Pages, you will be able to touch a certain publishing alternative by interacting with a precise selection of its international actors.
 Independent Pages will also exist on social networks that will actively reflect its best moments.
-Far from an Independent Pages trade fair or fair is a time when the trade is not the only obsession, but the opportunity to discover what the small edition associated with artists, can produce better.
-Independent Pages will reflect the commitment of publishers on a human scale, with a selection each year different.
+Far from an Independent Pages trade fair is a time when the trade is not the only obsession, but the opportunity to discover what the small edition associated with artists, can produce better.
+Independent Pages will reflect the commitment of publishers on human scale, with a different selection each year.

 - Copie Machine

 1 MAN A JAAR VS THÉRÈSE

 Committed and creative partners: